sjani184/Megadatatron/README.md

 ## What’s the relationship between brewery location and population demographics?

-Based on data from the US Census, we did not see an observable trend between brewery location and total population.
+Based on data from the US Census, A strict review of population size suggests that density alone is not the strongest determining factor in brewery location.
+There are several criteria that impact placement decisions for a new brewery, including population size, the emerging economy, the emerging population (current and anticipated demographics), zoning, the retail environment, etc.   Further research informs that the age groupings of the population as well as the current retail vitality of the area weigh heavily, especially for microbreweries which have a retail goal.we did not see an observable trend between brewery location and total population.

 ![fig7](output/zipcode_bar_chart.png)

 **Figure 7: Total population of 9 most populous zip codes.**

 # Conclusion
 Overall, we found that small production breweries largely formed the majority of all breweries in Georgia, likely moreso in the last decade due to their trending popularity.
 More breweries were located in the metro Atlanta region than anywhere else.
 They were also, on average, only 3.56 miles away from the nearest college campus.
-More data on population demographics is needed to observe a correlation between brewery location and age, socioeconomics, etc.
+Deeper analysis and dissection of population and demographic data is needed to establish significant correlations between brewery location and the impact of regional socioeconomics, surrounding retail environments, etc.